 The course presents fundamental and more advanced C programming concepts.
-Lectures discuss the C language constructs and exemplify their use in relevant programming applications.
-The course also introduces fundamental concepts in electrical and computer engineering, such as bitwise operations, text file scanning, stack-based
+Lectures discuss the C language constructs and exemplify their using in relevant programming applications.
+The course also introduces fundamental concepts in electrical and computer engineering, such as bitwise operations, text file scanning, stack-based computation, table-based finite state machine implementation, hash tables, and linked lists.
+Scheduled lab activities focus on devising, implementing, debugging, and validating C programs for the concepts discussed in class.
+A course project focuses on developing a more extensive C program that comprehensively utilizes the programming concepts discussed during the semester.
+Fall, Spring